 This theory suggests that individuals learn more effectively when information is presented in both visual and auditory formats rather than through a single modality.
 According to this theory, instructional materials that integrate text, images, audio, and video elements can enhance learning by engaging multiple sensory channels and facilitating the construction of mental representations (23).

-The socio-cultural theory of learning
+The socio-cultural theory of learning (See 1.4.1)

 The socio-cultural theory of learning, also known as social constructivism is a theoretical framework that emphasizes the role of social interaction and cultural context in the process of learning and development.
 This theory was developed by the renowned psychologist Lev Vygotsky in the early 20th century.